KarlGrindon/PSPublicSoftwareVersionChecker/README.md

 - Logic to differentiate beteen different platforms when scraping.
 For example, we may want to get the latest version of software X for Mac OS only, where different platforms are on the same page.
 This can already be done techincally, depending on the regex match you choose.
 - Add some support for non-standard version numbers, as currently the script makes use of the 'version' type.
 - Perhaps it would be better turning this into a module, depending on the amount of scripts that may exist in the future.

+Tested in both Powershell 5 and Powershell Core (on Mac OS)